anthonylangsworth/OrderBot/doc/CommandReference.md

 ### /todo-list goal import

-Import a list of set goals as a CSV (command separated variable) file.
+Import a list of set goals as a CSV (command separated variable) file, adding (not replacing) to the existing goals.
 This allows easy backup or transfer of the goals previously exported using [/todo-list goal export](#todo-list-goal-export).

 ### /todo-list goal list